 Every side hustle guide for stay-at-home moms lists virtual assistant work as the top recommendation.
 The argument is reasonable: low barrier to entry, flexible hours, immediate income.
 But "flexible hours" with a VA role means flexible within the constraints of your client's needs.
 When their deadline moves, your schedule moves.
 When they need something urgently, you're on.
 Print-on-demand is genuinely asynchronous.
 The store earns when you're at the park, when you're at school pickup, when you're asleep.
 No client on the other end waiting for a response.

-- Requires consistent marketing effort in the early months to generate sales momentum
+Con: Requires consistent marketing effort in the early months to generate sales momentum.

-Phone cases: up to 83% gross margin (€10 cost → €35–60 selling price on Podbase).
+How much you can make: Phone cases up to 83% gross margin (€10 cost to €35-60 selling price on Podbase).
 Sellers who reach 10 sales are already in the top 10% of all POD stores.
 Income scales with product count and marketing consistency, with no ceiling tied to hours worked.
 See Podbase's verified 2026 POD profit data for full category benchmarks.

 9. Etsy Seller